FrederikSOlsen/FrederikSOlsen.github.io/index.md

 **Figure 1**: *Trend of drug/narcotics related crime from each district.
 The plot is interactive so each police district can be viewed independently, and the average trend across all the district is toggable.*

 The effects of the financial crisis in 2007-2008 caused a significant increase in homelessness and drug usage in San Francisco due to the economic turmoil the effect of this is clearly visible in the graph.
-The after effects of the financial crisis resulted in a steady decrease in drug crimerate that decreased year after year until it halted and reversed by the covid pandemic.
-During the pandemic the good folk in San Francisco were forced to work from home due to the "Stay Home order" on March 17th 2020 and did not fully cease until the 15th of june 2021.
+The after effects of the financial crisis resulted in a steady decrease in drug-related crime rate that decreased year after year until it halted and reversed due to the COVID-19 pandemic.
+During the pandemic the residents of San Francisco were forced to work from home due to the "Stay Home order" on March 17th 2020 and did not fully cease until the 15th of june 2021.
 [2]\
-So how did drug and narcotic crime increase if everyone was at home where policing would be difficult?\
+How did drug-related crimes increase if people were confined to their homes, making policing more challenging?\
 An answer might lie in the feeling of hopelessness and isolation felt during the period with decreased contact with friends and family and an overall uncertain future driving people to escape from their troubles.
-This could have lead people to seek out drugs when venturing out to get their groceries which were one of the allowed reasons to break lockdown.
+This could have led people to seek out drugs when venturing out to get their groceries which were one of the allowed reasons to break lockdown.
 Below is an interactive heatmap that shows the time period and locations of reported drug crimes during the lockdown.

 <div class="interactive-viz">
     <iframe src="{{ site.baseurl }}/assets/interactive/drug_crime_heatmap.html" width="100%" height="600px" frameborder="0"></iframe>